• Skip to primary navigation

 We used jarred roasted red peppers for this recipe, as it's one of our favourite time saving hacks.
 We always have some in the cupboard, because they are great for soups, sandwiches, salads and pasta dishes.
 However, if you want to roast peppers yourself, then here is how.

-Slice the red peppers in half and put on a baking tray.
-Drizzle them with a little olive oil and season with salt and pepper.
-Roast the red peppers for 25-30 minutes or until the tops are charred black.
+Slice the red peppers and put onto a baking tray.
+Roast the red peppers for 40-45 minutes or until the tops are charred black.

 If you are going to roast the peppers yourself, then you could roast the tomatoes too for some added flavour.